PoeCoh/Dreamland/README.md

      - If management flags an assembly as a priority it will push them through as soon as a user is avaible for a new job

 ## Phase 3
-   Application will sit between users and Global Shop, interaction directly with Global's systems will no longer be required.
+   Application will sit between users and Global Shop, user interaction directly with Global's systems will no longer be required.
 Every time a user scans and completes an assembly the application will push to Global Shop's database.
 Loging into and out of application will log user into and out of Global Shop.
 This also conveniently means we no longer have to deal with Global's glitchy interface jumping on everyone all the time.